pushchain/push-chain-node/precompiles/utxhashverifier/README.md

 ## Integration with UtxverifierKeeper moduledule

-The UTxHashVerifier precompile integrates with the UTV (Universal Transaction Verification) module:
+The UTxHashVerifier precompile integrates with the UtxVerifier (Universal Transaction Verification) module:

 ```go
 // UtxverifierKeeper moduledule provides the core verification logic